 - IOTA has made use of Next.js for their data platform data.iota.org on which they allow transactions.

-- Docker, a company known for their specialization in containerization, has developed their customer support portal, success.docker.com, using Next.js.
+- Docker, a company known for its specialization in containerization, has developed its customer support portal, success.docker.com, using Next.js.

-- Magic Leap, a startup working in the field of Augmented Reality Space, has their website magicleap.com powered by Next.js.
+- Magic Leap, a startup working in the field of Augmented Reality Space, has its website magicleap.com powered by Next.js.

 - NPM, the default package management tool for Node.js, has their search tool powered by Next.js at npmjs.com/search